 - The right to make a statement in his/her own behalf

-- The right to access all documents, statements, or printed evidence before the hearing
+- The right to access all documents, statements, or printed evidence (within all applicable state and federal laws) available to the complainant prior to the hearing

 - The right to a closed hearing

 - The right to be notified of the final decision within five working days of the hearing